 A lot of people think that WooCommerce will work fine with any shared host.
 This might be true if you only have a few products to sell and you don’t get that much traffic.

-But, if you’re serious about scaling your site, or have a high volume or products or traffic, then a WooCommerce specific host is something you can’t live without.
+But, if you’re serious about scaling your site, or have a high volume or products or traffic, then a WooCommerce optimized host is something you can’t live without.

 By choosing a WooCommerce focused host you’ll get a hosting platform that’s been completely optimized for WooCommerce.
-This will help to improve your speed and performance, which will have a positive impact on your visitors and your search engine rankings.
+This will help with Website Hosting and SEO, which will have a positive impact on your visitors and your search engine rankings.

 7. Make Sure Your Store Is Mobile-Friendly